hsg123/MapProject/README.md

 ## Launching

 The site is launched by simply opening the index.html in your preferred web browser which will lead to the app.
+The Left side is for the filter box and the listview.
+The right is the map.
+Enter text into the textbox on the left to filter the markers on the map.

 ## Data Source